PfeifferMicha/imhotep/Documentation/Readme.md

-IMHOTEP Readme
+Documentation:
 ===================================

-Documentation:
 To generate the documentation, download "Doxygen".
-Then use the Doxyfile in the project's root directory to generate the documentation.
-For example, on Linux, run: 'doxygen Doxyfile'.
+Then run: 'doxygen Doxyfile'.